Organization of American States: Official languages

 Statue of Isabella I of Castile, the Catholic Queen in front of the seat of the OAS headquarters in Washington, D.C.

 The Organization's official languages are Spanish, Portuguese, French, and English.
 The Charter, the basic instrument governing OAS, makes no reference to the use of official languages.
 These references are to be found in the Rules of Procedure governing the various OAS bodies.
 Article 51 of the Rules of Procedure of the General Assembly, the supreme body of the OAS, which meets once a year, states that English, French, Portuguese, and Spanish are the four official languages.
 Article 28 stipulates that a Style Committee shall be set up with representatives of the four official languages to review the General Assembly resolutions and declarations.
 Article 53 states that proposals shall be presented in the four official languages.
 The Rules of Procedure and Statutes of other bodies, such as the Inter-American Council for Integral Development (CIDI), the Permanent Executive Committee of the Inter-American Council for Integral Development (CEPCIDI), the Inter-American Commission of Women (CIM), the Inter-American Drug Abuse Control Commission (CICAD), the Inter-American Commission on Human Rights (IACHR) and the Inter-American Juridical Committee (CJI), technical bodies of the OAS, also mention the four official languages in which their meetings are to be conducted.
 Policy is therefore dictated through these instruments that require use of the four official languages at meetings.

 Although a number of other languages have official status in one or more member states of OAS (Dutch in Suriname; Haitian Creole alongside French in Haiti; Quechua and Aymara in Peru, Ecuador and Bolivia; Guaraní in Paraguay), they are not official languages of the Organization.

 Funding and accountability

 The OAS has two funds, one for the General Secretariat, and one for specific programs and initiatives.
 The General Assembly asks for contributions from each member country based on its capacity to pay.
 In 2018 the General Secretariat's budget was $85 million of which the US contributed $50 million.
 In 2017 the US contributed $17 million to the fund for specific programs which was almost a third of the total contributions for that year.
+As of June 2026 there's no full clear indication the United States would follow through on providing funding of the OAS in FY2027.